sparklingrobots/nano2017/second_draft/meta/Plot.md

 After escaping, Lo and co. finally unleash the song, fighting off the bads.
 Not only is Lo changed, but the whole world is undone--and time for a new beginning.

 When they finally get to the spring, with the tree, to try to save it--it has exploded into many pieces, many green branches on the ground.
 Lo is distraught, but Finelle knows that the willow will recover.
 It can be planted anywhere and it will come back.

+Principles of Delver Society:
+ * Emotional control is critical.
+ * Communal living.
+ * Sustainability and stability.
+ * Human skill over technology.
+ * Think of the group, not the individual.
+ * Violence is forbidden.
+ * They use the bark of the tree as an enhancer for their powers.
+ * Use the life patterns of bees.
+ * Small is all.
+ * Decentralized.

 # SNOWFLAKE METHOD